 Leaning a Gaussian Process is usually quite slow.
 We will introduce some local methods for faster approximation, and a technique introduced in Rahimi, Recht NeurIPs 2007, it is a general algorithm for simplifying stationary kernels.

-Consider a shift invariant (stationary kernel), these kernels have a Fourier transform, see Fourier Series.
+Consider a shift invariant (stationary kernel), as they can be seen as function in one variable, these kernels have a Fourier transform, see Fourier Series.

 Then we can approximate this expectation as follows: